ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 As mentioned above, all course allocations are temporary.
 All associated accounts and data will be removed one month after the last day of exams for that semester.
 If you would like to retain any data in your course account, please download it prior to the deletion date or, if applicable, submit a request to hpc@yale.edu to transfer the data into your research account.

-A reminder of the removal will be sent to the instructor to see if it needs to be delayed for any incompletes (for example). **Students will not receive a reminder.** Instructors, if you would like to retain course materials for future semesters, please copy them off the cluster or to a research account.
+A reminder of the removal will be sent to the instructor to see if it needs to be delayed for any incompletes (for example). **Students will not receive a reminder.** Instructors, if you would like to retain course materials for future semesters, please submit a request to hpc@yale.edu to have the materials stored in our course repository.

 ### Transfer Data to Research Account

 If you have a research account on the cluster, you can transfer any data you want to save from your course account to your research account.

 !!! warning
     Make sure there is sufficient free space in your research account storage to accommodate any data you are transferring from your course account using `getquota`.

 1. Login to the cluster using your course account either via Terminal or the Shell app in the OOD web portal.